Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 Protein

 - Why Do We Need It?
 Protein is a critical component of our body cells.
-At 7 or more grams of protein per serving, milk and yogurt pack a protein punch.
+At around 7 or more grams of protein per serving, milk and yogurt pack a protein punch.

 Luckily there are so many ways to get protein that don’t include dairy! - How Can I Get it Without Dairy?
 Most of us know that meat and fish contain a decent amount of protein, but did you know that there are plenty of vegan options as well?